The return of Donald Trump and why it is so significant

 First, let's remind ourselves why this is all so striking and controversial.
 Trump frequently deploys angry and inflammatory language in a deeply polarised nation; he courts controversy and belittles opponents; he is a convicted felon; he refused to accept the result of the 2020 presidential election and attempted to overturn it; his increasingly heated rhetoric preceded the unprecedented invasion of the Capitol Building on January 6, 2021; and he was inches away from an assassin's bullet in the summer of 2024.

 Now he is on the cusp of returning to power.
 And this has occurred less than four years since the apparent nadir of his political fortunes in the aftermath of January 6, when, for a moment, it appeared as if the Republican Party might move on from the Trump years and reinstate a more familiar kind of US conservative politics.
 But those days of familiar politics are over.
-Indeed, one could argue convincingly that the GOP (the 'Good Old Party' as the Republican Party is frequently called) no longer exists.
+Indeed, one could argue convincingly that the GOP (the 'Grand Old Party' as the Republican Party is frequently called) no longer exists.
 Now it has been replaced by something crafted by Trump and his supporters in the MAGA movement.
 Had one written this as the plot to a political thriller it would have been returned from the editor with the advice to tone it down and make it more believable.
 But here life imitates art, even if it is art of a very discordant and disturbing kind.

 Which raises the rather obvious question of why this has occurred.
 The most obvious answer is that US society in the age of globalisation has experienced rapid changes (accompanied by outsourcing of jobs to countries such as Mexico, China and elsewhere) that has left huge numbers of the population adrift in bewilderingly unfamiliar and threatening situations.
 Old jobs and economic 'certainties' no longer exist.
 The 'American Dream,' which promised continued opportunities and improving living standards has apparently faltered.
 Citizens in a 'Rust Belt' town, situated in a 'Flyover State', feel that their aspirations are frustrated, while considering themselves marginalised by political elites who (allegedly) look down on them.